nirs/cthreading/README.md

 ```

 Your application is unlikely to have similar workload; do not expect this
-improvment.
+improvement.

 For more info see https://github.com/nirs/cthreading/wiki/performance.

 ## Usage

 Import cthreading before any other module and monkeypatch the thread and
 threading modules.
-From this point, threaing.Lock, threading.RLock and
+From this point, threading.Lock, threading.RLock and
 threading.Condition are using cthreading.

 ```python